ibm-cloud-docs/discovery-data/query-reference.md

 # Query reference
 {: #query-reference}

-The full list of {{site.data.keyword.discovery-data_short}} query parameters, operators, and aggregations.
+The full list of {{site.data.keyword.discoveryshort}} query parameters, operators, and aggregations.
 These are used when writing queries with the {{site.data.keyword.discoveryshort}} Query Language.
-For more information, see the {{site.data.keyword.discovery-data_short}} [API reference](https://{DomainName}/apidocs/discovery-data#query-a-project){: external}.
+For more information, see the {{site.data.keyword.discoveryshort}} [API reference](https://{DomainName}/apidocs/discovery-data#query-a-project){: external}.
 For an overview of query concepts, see the [Query overview](/docs/discovery-data?topic=discovery-data-query-concepts).
 {: shortdesc}

-In the {{site.data.keyword.discovery-data_short}} tooling, you can write and test [natural language queries](/docs/discovery-data?topic=discovery-data-query-parameters#nlq) on the [Improve and customize](/docs/discovery-data?topic=discovery-data-improve) page.
+In the {{site.data.keyword.discoveryshort}} tooling, you can write and test [natural language queries](/docs/discovery-data?topic=discovery-data-query-parameters#nlq) on the [Improve and customize](/docs/discovery-data?topic=discovery-data-improve) page.
 {: tip}

 ## Parameters descriptions